Home Search

 User File

-The user file (and all customizations within it) will remain untouched during uninstallation or re-installation.
+This file (and all customizations within it) will remain untouched during uninstallation or reinstallation.

 In this instance: